chipbell4/chipbell4.github.io/_posts/2022-05-01-using-generators-to-split-work.md

 We could send `n` over to a worker and let it respond whenever it wraps up the calculation, mischief managed.
 However, bear in mind that there are limitations!
 For instance, Web Workers can't modify the DOM and as a result, you may be _forced_ to find a way to perform this work on the browser's main UI thread.
+For your example, web workers might be the perfect solution.
+However, keep reading!
+Generators might provide an alternative solution that may give you finer grained control.

 ## Modifying the function to use generators
 Okay, let's make a modification to our `squareSum` function.